steedos/steedos-examples/with-rocketchat/README.md

 ===

 - Login to RocketChat with Steedos ID
+- Send Steedos Notifications to RocketChat
 - Add Graphql API to RocketChat Database with an external MongoDB datasource.
+- Build a RocketChat Dashboard with Amis

 ## Getting Started